wilofice/enel/docs/improvement-plan.md

 ## External Inspiration
 We reviewed the referenced repositories using `git ls-remote` to explore their structure and features.
 The plugin architecture and message handling patterns informed the improvements above.

+### Task 9: Error handling and retry logic
+- **Input:** Failures from network requests or database operations.
+- **Output:** Robust retry behavior with exponential backoff.
+- **Guidelines:** Wrap I/O in `try...catch` blocks and log errors.
+- **Expectations:** Temporary errors are retried without crashing the app.
+- **Testing:** Simulate an error (e.g., disconnect the network) and observe the retry attempts.

+### Task 10: Web dashboard (phase 2)
+- **Input:** Express server and Socket.io.
+- **Output:** Simple dashboard for reviewing messages and approving drafts.
+In this scenario, we must implement a change : the AI drafts are automatically saved in the database and later when the user is available, he can look into each draft messages, validate and send them.
+Also view of all messages sent in the day.
+- **Guidelines:** Keep the UI minimal while mirroring CLI functionality.
+- **Expectations:** Users can manage replies from the browser.
+- **Testing:** Start the server, open the dashboard, and approve a draft message.